IDE21/AdvanceML/README.md

 ## **Project Overview**

-The goal of this project is to develop machine learning models to predict the target variable (`status`) using various classification algorithms, including:
+The goal of this project is to develop machine learning models to predict the presence of Parkinson’s Disease using various classification algorithms:
 - **Decision Tree Classifier**
 - **Random Forest Classifier**
 - **Gradient Boosting Classifier**

 Additionally, the repository includes detailed visualizations to:
-- Analyze the data structure and relationships.
+- Analyze the structure and relationships within the dataset.
 - Evaluate model performance.
-- Understand the importance of features in classification.
+- Understand the importance of vocal and other medical features in classification.

 ---